 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all children.
+Knowledge organisers are an effective strategy used to identify key vocabulary and knowledge to support all children.
+All pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
+Outdoor learning is utilised to best effect for all age groups - Wild Tribe led by Mr Jones across the school.
+Assessments completed within school (whole school ongoing data tracking as well as individual dyslexia testing as needed) are used to identify students who need specific interventions.
 Intervention packages are bespoke and needs led.
+The progress of pupils taking part in intervention groups is measured on a regular basis.
+The intervention packages are adapted in light of pupil progress.
+Small group intervention work predominantly takes place within the pupil's classroom and is tailored to the curriculum area the whole class is learning.
+Class teachers plan specific group work as needed for children.
+A whole school catch-up reading scheme (Read Write Inc, Fresh Start, Nessy) is carried out between year groups and planned according to the needs of the pupil.
 If eligible, children may receive extra examination arrangements - scribing or additional time.
-All pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
-The progress of students taking part in intervention groups is measured on a regular basis.
 In exceptional circumstances, pupils may be exempt from some assessments or tasks.
-This must be agreed by all involved and may Outdoor learning is utilised to best effect for all age groups - weekly sessions led by Mr Jones across the school.
-The intervention packages are adapted in light of student progress. require supportive documentation.
-Advice sought from outside professionals to Assessments completed within school (whole school ongoing data tracking as well as individual dyslexia testing as needed and whole class TIS assessments) are used to Small group intervention work predominantly takes place within the child's classroom and is tailored to the curriculum area the whole class is learning. ensure the curriculum meets the pupil's needs. identify students who need specific interventions.
-Class teachers plan specific group work as needed for children.
-A whole school catch-up reading scheme (Read Write Inc and Fresh Start) is carried out between year groups.
+This must be agreed by all involved and may require supportive documentation.
+Advice sought from outside professionals to ensure the curriculum meets the pupil's needs.
+Personalised plans written to meet the needs of children.